spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/site-user-data.md

 ---

-You can provide site-specific Edge Installer configuration user data if you need to apply new values or override default values from the Edge Installer user data you created in the [Prepare Edge Hosts for Installation](../stage.md) step or, as often referenced, the _Installer Handoff_ phase.
+You can provide site-specific Edge Installer configuration user data if you need to apply new values or override default values from the Edge Installer user data you created in [EdgeForge](../../edgeforge-workflow/prepare-user-data.md).

 Use the following steps to create an ISO file containing the additional user data.
 You will load the newly created ISO to a bootable device, such as a USB stick.